Annual Filing Season Program (AFSP)

 If you do not belong to any of the categories listed above, then it is highly likely that you are a “Non-Exempt” tax preparer.

-- Complete all CE Course requirements for the AFSP Program before December 31, 2020.
+- Complete all Course requirements for the AFSP Program by December 31, 2022.

-- During the PTIN renewal period, must have renewed your PTIN to get ready for the 2021 tax season.
+- During the PTIN renewal period from October through December, you must register for a new PTIN, or renew your existing PTIN to get ready for the 2023 tax season.

 - Consent to the Circular 230 Obligations within your PTIN account.